rodralez/NaveGo/README.md

 * KML file generator.

-## Who is using NaveGo?
+## Researchers who are using NaveGo

-The following authors have expressed the use of NaveGo within their research frameworks:
+The following authors have expressed the use of NaveGo within their research:

 1. R. Rabiee, X. Zhong, Y. Yan and W.P.
 Tay, "LaIF: A Lane-Level Self-Positioning Scheme for Vehicles in GNSS-Denied Environments," in IEEE Transactions on Intelligent Transportation Systems, vol. 20, no. 8, pp. 2944-2961, August 2019. doi: 10.1109/TITS.2018.2870048.
 [Link](https://ieeexplore.ieee.org/document/8489926).
 NaveGo is used as a benchmark to compare to a proposed fusion algorithm based on a particle filter to achieve lane-level tracking accuracy under a GNSS-denied environment.